 More sexual, more liberated, and eventually more sinister.
 At first, I assumed it was influences of Western freedom—with hippies constantly visiting northern parts of India and even Afghanistan—but I was wrong.
 The higher classes, social groups, and orders have an almost sacred ritualistic view of sexuality with roots that are entrenched in history and tradition.

 How sinister did these parties get?

-Our last party had over 50 guests.
-This was in the mid-80s and I had the house decked out in a Mughal-style theme.
-It was a warm night but I was feeling frantic, patrolling the house to make sure everything was going well because there were people I didn't really know.
-They'd arrived with friends from very high places, sons of politicians and rich gangsters connected to mafia syndicates.
+Our last party had more than 50 guests.
+This was in the mid 80s, and I had the house decked out in a Mughal-style theme.
+It was a warm night, but I was feeling frantic, patrolling the house to make sure everything was going well because there were people I didn't really know.
+They'd arrived with friends from very high places, sons of politicians and rich gangsters connected to Mafia syndicates.
 In Pakistan, these two types of people are sometimes the same.

 I'd rather not talk about it.
 But I will say nobody at the party even bothered to ask how she was.
 That was extremely upsetting.
 It all ended in that bloody mess.

 We ran them pretty regularly for about five years, usually at my home.
 When we finished, a lot of the guests splintered out and began their own private circles.
 They began organizing secret parties that were strictly not spoken about, just in order to keep the local gangsters and thugs out.
 These parties trickled down to India, and even back to London as well.
 Some are still running in private today.
 Whenever I go to Mumbai, Dubai, or Karachi, I'll receive a phone call from an old acquaintance asking if I want to party like the old days.

 Do you think any of this jeopardizes your faith as a Muslim?